Private or Outside Scholarship Opportunities

 Charles C. Chappelle Fellowship of Purdue - The Charles C. Chappelle Fellowship provides a one-year fellowship to students with undergraduate degrees from Purdue for the furtherance of post-graduate research at Purdue University.
 Chappelle Fellows are selected on the basis of character, intellectual ability, and promise of degree attainment.
 The Chappelle Fellowship provides a stipend, Graduate School Fellow Scholarship, payment of most fees, and a medical insurance supplement.
 To learn more about this Fellowship, go to https://www.purdue.edu/gradschool/documents/funding/fellowships/chappelle-announcement-2016-17.pdf

 Environmental Engineers of the Future (E2F) - Take advantage of a great opportunity for students in environmental engineering.
 Designed to encourage students to obtain a Master's Degree, and to increase the number of talented professionals with advanced degrees practicing in the United States, this program offers funding for students attending one of many outstanding Environmental Engineering programs across the nation, in return for a two-year employment commitment.
-For more info click here.
-For the student application, click here.
+For more info Environmental Engineers of the Future.
+Student application.

 Environmental Research and Education Foundation (EREF) - EREF is one of the largest sources of solid waste research funding in the U.S., allocating approximately $1 million annually in research grants and graduate level scholarships.
 Applications will be considered from those who: will be this year or are now a full-time master's or doctoral student, and have a clearly demonstrated interest in solid waste management research.
 EREF defines solid waste management to pertain to municipal solid waste, construction & demolition waste, industrial waste (e.g. coal ash), WTE ash, etc. Note: this definition does not include agricultural wastes or wastewater treatment plant sludge.
 To view a list of information/materials required for the application and direct link to the application itself, go to https://erefdn.org/scholarship-program.
 The application deadline is typically early May.

-Grand Prix Scholarship - Applicants must be a full-time student at West Lafayette campus.
+Grand Prix Scholarship - The Grand Prix Foundation works to uphold the motto of "Students Helping Students" by awarding $10,000 in scholarships every year.
+Applicants must be a full-time student at West Lafayette campus.
 Selection is based upon service to students through campus involvement, academic achievement, and need.
 Applicants may be called for an in-person interview.
 The Purdue Grand Prix has been a tradition of Purdue University since 1958.
 The primary purpose of the Grand Prix race each April is to raise funds for its annual scholarships that are given to students.
 The foundation is a university sponsored student organization that is run by students for students.
-Awards will be announced during Grand Prix Week.
-Applications may be dropped off in the Grand Prix Office in STEW G-2 or mailed.
-More information is also available at: http://www.purduegrandprix.org/
+Applications are typically due early February.
+Applications can be found at https://boilerlink.purdue.edu/organization/grandprixfoundation.
+For more information, please contact firstname.lastname@example.org.

 INAEP Scholarships - The Indiana Association of Environmental Professionals (INAEP) sponsors a scholarship program intended to promote and support the training of new environmental professionals in the State of Indiana.
 The INAEP typically awards two $2,000 scholarships.
 Undergraduate and master's students are eligible to apply.
 Applicants must be currently enrolled at an Indiana college or university as a full-time student at the sophomore or higher level.
 Applicants should also be pursuing a degree in an environmental-related field; possess a 2.9GPA or higher; and plan to reside and work in Indiana following graduation.
 Scholarship application forms and submittal guidelines are available on the INAEP’s website at www.inaep.info.
 Applications are typically due in mid-March.

 INAFSM Greg Main Memorial Scholarship Fund - The Indiana Association for Floodplain and Stormwater Management (INAFSM) will grant a $1,500 scholarship to a full-time college junior or senior currently enrolled in an undergraduate program related to floodplain/stormwater management, or a student enrolled in a graduate program in a field related to floodplain/stormwater management.
 Applicants must be enrolled in an accredited university in the state of Indiana and be a US citizen.
-Applicants must complete a Scholarship Application Form.
+Application forms may be found at https://www.inafsm.net/college-scholarships.
 Selection preference will be given to those applicants who demonstrate a history of civic or volunteer service, as well as a financial need (i.e. full-time students responsible for their own tuition), in addition to meeting the basic qualifications.
 In order to be considered, the Scholarship Review Committee must receive the Scholarship Application Form, essay, and a separate reference letter.
 Deadline is typically early April.
-Learn more details at http://www.inafsm.net/greg-main-scholarship.

 INDOT Scholarship - The Indiana Department of Transportation (INDOT) is offering scholarships of up to $3,125 per semester, and paid employment during summer breaks and upon graduation.
 Students must be enrolled full time in one of Indiana’s ABET certified engineering schools, have completed at least one year of college level education, and possess a 2.8GPA or higher.
 Scholarship funds can be applied to educational expenses, fees and books.
 In return, recipients will work for INDOT in full-time, paid positions during their summer breaks and upon graduation.
 Learn more about the INDOT Engineer Scholarship program and the application process at www.INDOTScholarship.IN.gov.
 Applications are typically due late December.
 Those with questions may contact Talent Development Specialist K.D.
 Thurman at email@example.com or 317-234-8551.